 What Users Think About Zoom

 Users are satisfied with Zoom.
 Our readers gave it a four-out-of-five star rating.
 They find that it has great call quality and that the system is exceptionally easy to use.
 However, some negative reviews mention that users can get booted from a meeting if their connections are slow.
-For more about what other users are saying, check out our Zoom reviews page.

 Best Webinar Software for Office Productivity Integrations: Zoho Meetings